mattheww/gomill/gomill_docs/mcts_tuner.rst

    be unreasonable to try to tune more than two or three parameters at once.

-Each candidate's engine parameters are passed to the :mc-setting:`make_candidate` function, which returns a Player definition.
+Each candidate's engine parameters are passed to the :mc-setting:`make_candidate` function, which returns a :setting-cls:`Player` definition.

 The samples are taken by dividing the optimiser parameter range into :mc-setting:`split` divisions, and taking the centre of each division as the